Gravitational-wave detection and parameter estimation for accreting black-hole binaries and their electromagnetic counterpart: Results

 According to our MCMC analysis, both SOBHBs and IMBHBs can be localized in the sky to within the fields of view of X-ray and radio instruments such as Athena WFI and SKA , $\Delta\Omega_{\rm Athena} = 0.4 \, {\rm deg}^2$, $ \Delta\Omega_{\rm SKA} = 0.5 \, {\rm deg}^2$ \citep{WinNT,2018CoSka..48..498M}.
 This will allow the relevant region of the sky to be covered in a single viewing\footnote{In some cases, the correlation between the sky position angles can imprint an asymmetric shape to the localized region, which might therefore partially fall outside the field of view.
 However, this would still only require $ \mathcal{O}(1) $ viewings.}, thus potentially allowing for the coincident detection of an X-ray and/or radio counterpart to strongly-accreting black hole binaries.
 Even if the sky localization was biased, as might be the case for IMBHBs, we estimated that the true position would still fall inside the field of view of the instruments.
 In the following, we compute the X-ray and radio emission of the binaries, and estimate the necessary integration time for detection by a single instrument viewing.

 We start by estimating the X-ray flux.
-To this purpose, we assume that the accretion process has radiative efficiency $ \eta=0.1 $, and that only a fraction $\eta_X=0.1$ of the EM radiation is emitted in X-rays (``bolometric correction'').
+For this purpose, we assume that the accretion process has radiative efficiency $ \eta=0.1$ (which is good approximation at $f_{\rm Edd}<1$), and that only a fraction $\eta_X=0.1$ of the EM radiation is emitted in X-rays (``bolometric correction'').
 We find the X-ray flux from a single accreting black hole to be

 This should be compared with the flux sensitivity of the Athena WFI for a given integration time, $T_{\rm int}$.
 Following~\citet{McGee:2018qwb}, Athena's flux sensitivity for a $5\sigma$ detection is